 For health reasons John went on a world tour with his family in 1902.
 He died suddenly in Chicago on 5 May 1903 and was buried in the Catholic section of Rookwood cemetery, Sydney.
 On 26 August 1871 at St Mary’s Cathedral he had married Sarah Doheny who died in 1891 survived by two sons and three daughters.
 Toohey was survived by his second wife, a widow Annie Mary Murphy, née Egan, whom he had married in Auckland, New Zealand.
 His estate was sworn for probate at £275,215.

 And this is a commercial that Tooheys produced that tells some of the history of the brewery.

 Weirdly, some yahoo at Toohey’s thinks that if you’re not 18 then you shouldn’t be able to watch a video about their history, which is just baffling.
-So go watch the video on YouTube until they come to their senses.
+So go watch the video on YouTube until if, or when, they come to their senses.